parmes/parmes/solfec-1.0/theory/conform.rst

 ----------------------------------

-This is a simple penalty based formulation developed specifically for Solfec-1.0 and used within the :ref:`penalty solver <solfec-theory-solvers-penalty>`.
+This is a simple penalty based formulation developed specifically for Solfec-1.0 and used within the :ref:`penalty solver <solfec-1.0-theory-solvers-penalty>`.
 On the point level this formulation is implemented in `pes.c <https://github.com/tkoziara/solfec/blob/master/pes.c#L33>`_.
 Let

 .. math::